Grindewald1900/Notebook/Final/Project2.md

 #### 1.2  Complexity classes
 A complexity class is a collection of sets that can be accepted by Turing machines with the same resources[A2011 P5].
-Some complexity classes could be defined by their resources constraint, including time and space.
+Basically, We classify the complexity classes according to their resources constraint, including time and space.

 **`T(n)`** M is a T(n) time-bounded Turing machine if for every input of length n, M makes at most T(n) moves before halting.[A2011 P5]
 **`S(n)`** M is an S(n) space-bounded Turing machine if, for every word of length n, M scans at most S(n) cells on any storage tape.